Published on:

 • Grade III (Malignant) – Rare but aggressive, often requiring multiple treatments.

-The surival rate is good as far as tumors go.
+The survival rate is good for tumors.
 The 5-year survival rates for benign meningiomas exceed 90%, while malignant meningiomas have a 5-year survival rate of 50-70%.
-But those figures do not reassure when you have meningioma as anyone who has ever had cancer will tell you.
+But those figures do not reassure when you have meningioma, as anyone who has ever had cancer will tell you.

 Also, while most meningiomas are benign, they can cause serious neurological symptoms if they grow large enough to affect brain function.
 Early diagnosis and appropriate treatment are key to managing the condition effectively.